ericklv/gcp-schedule-resource/README.md

 ---
 **NOTE**

-If you want to use the API synchronously you can use the api-sync branch
+If you want to use the API synchronously you can use `api-sync` branch

 ---